 During the year ended December 31, 2022, the Company incurred one-time charges of approximately \$20,957, primarily associated with lease buyouts, asset impairments related to the closure of regional operating centers and SmileShops, and employee-related costs, including severance and retention payments, associated with the previously announced suspension of operations in Mexico, Spain, Germany, Netherlands, Austria, Hong Kong, Singapore and New Zealand.
 The Company will continue to operate in the United States, Canada, United Kingdom, Ireland, France and Australia, and will scale its presence in each, except France.
-With these changes, the Company implemented a reduction in workforce to right-size its operating structure so it is tailored to the countries in which the Company will continue to operate and focus.
-The Company continues to evaluate its SmileShops and other properties to determine if it will further rationalize its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.
+With these changes, the Company implemented a reduction in workforce to right-size its operating structure so it is tailored to the countries in which the Company will continue to operate its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.
 Additional future restructuring charges may result from the Company's real estate repositioning and optimization initiatives.